 CEO Report: Key Impact and Updates Feb 2026

-• The Vinnies Vans Impact Project funded by the Ernst Heine Family Foundation (EHFF) continues to exceed targets, with an additional 39,452 people served during the July-December 2025 reporting period compared to the previous period.
+• The Vinnies Vans continue to exceed targets, with an additional 30,433 people served during the July-December 2025 period compared to the previous six months.

 • The Christmas Appeal was a great success with the national digital fundraising generating $1 million, making it the highest digital fundraising amount in Vinnies Christmas Appeal history.

-• The Supported Open Employment Program has established a partnership with Vinnies Retail to establish the Retail@Vinnies Program, enabling supported work experience in our shops.
+• The Supported Open Employment Program has established a partnership with Vinnies Retail to launch the Retail@Vinnies Program, enabling supported work experience for people living with disabilities in our shops.

-• Two new shops - Terrigal and South Nowra - opened in late December/ early January.
+• Two new shops have opened – in Terrigal and South Nowra - in late December/ early January.

 Key Engagements